Compulsed/lineagedb/README.md

 **Architecture**
 - Transaction log listener (can run another db in another location)
 - Run on cloud via docker / lambda
+- Split the database / clients components into their own libraries

 **Performance**
-- Create a tx/s metrics
+- Create a tx/s metrics (1ms for ~100 reads / writes) ✅
+- Is there a way to monitor rust performance?
+Like where are we spending the most time
 - Is there a way to improve the performance of transaction writes?
   - i.e. we set the transaction log file to be larger than what we need
-- Is there a way to monitor rust performance?
-Like where are we spending the most time
 - Read at a transaction id whilst there is a writer — may require thread safe data structures
 - Move away from a single thread per request (could implement a thread pool w/ channels?)
 - Reduce the amount of rust clones